 If you are in this situation, it’s important to have open and frank discussions with your partner, and the employer.
 Not talking about your qualms will allow the resentment to fester and that can only end badly.

 If you think you’re going to have a great time, you probably will; if you think you’re going to have an awful time, you almost certainly will.Your mind-set before the move will have a bearing on how you cope with your relocation and new life.
 If you think you’re going to have a great time, you probably will; if you think you’re going to have an awful time, you almost certainly will.
 A negative frame of mind has the potential to ruin an international assignment, and possibly even break up your family.
 Be aware that negative feelings will be picked up by your children, so your attitude will influence their own adjustment, leading to even more problems.

 Identifying precisely why you’re having difficulties getting to grips with a move is your first priority.
 Once you recognise the problems, solving the issue is easier.

 It may not be as straightforward as having a tangible reason; you may have to delve a little deeper into your subconscious to discover the main issue.
 This is called the ‘what’s stopping you factor’ as recommended by Nicola McCall of Live Life Now Coaching.
 Ask yourself, “What’s stopping me from looking forward to this?” or “What would help me make this move happily?” and write down your thoughts and feelings in answer to this question.
 They may surprise you.

 Prior experience of that country

 Of course, there may well still be issues you find hard to overcome.
 In this case, the adage ‘forewarned is forearmed’ will stand you in good stead.
-You know what you don’t like about the place and can therefore plan strategies to avoid or overcome them.
+If you know what you don’t like about the place and can therefore plan strategies to avoid or overcome them.